PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 11:28:00
+Last updated: 2024-04-02 11:30:03
-Random Quote: God has given you one face, and you make yourself another. - William Shakespeare
+Random Quote: Life is a succession of moments.
+To live each one is to succeed. - Corita Kent